If you hold a .eu domain name or are thinking of getting one, you need to check if you will still be eligible if there’s no Brexit deal.

 What will happen if there’s a no-deal Brexit

-You will receive an email notification from EURid on 24 October and again on 1 November 2019 highlighting that your domain name will soon not be compliant with the .eu regulatory framework.
+You will receive an email notification from EURid ahead of the withdrawal date highlighting that your domain name will soon not be compliant with the .eu regulatory framework.

 During this time, you will not be able to register a .eu domain name, or extend the term of your current .eu domain licence if it is not compliant.